Shooting Minimalist Landscape Photography (10 Tips)

 1. Best Locations for Minimalist Landscape Photography

-It’s possible to create minimalism more or less anywhere with the right lens, and careful selection of composition.
+It’s possible to create minimalism more or less anywhere with the right lens and careful composition.
 But visiting more remote locations will give you more options.

 2. Compose Your Minimalist Landscapes Without Extra Elements